o3de/o3de.org/content/docs/user-guide/programming/components/create-component.md

 ## Implement the component class interface

-To begin implementing the component interface, start with the following steps that walk through the required and optional members of a component class:
+To implement the component interface, start with the following steps that walk through the required and optional members of a component class:

 1. Inherit from a component base class.